Saint of the Day for October 18

 6) The Gospel of Joy

 Luke wrote as a Gentile for Gentile Christians.
-His Gospel and the Acts of the Apostles reveal his expertise in classic Greek style as well as his knowledge of Jewish sources.
+His Gospel and Acts of the Apostles reveal his expertise in classic Greek style as well as his knowledge of Jewish sources.
 There is a warmth to Luke’s writing that sets it apart from that of the other synoptic Gospels, and yet it beautifully complements those works.
 The treasure of the Scriptures is a true gift of the Holy Spirit to the Church.

 Saint Luke is the Patron Saint of: